worasuch/db_alpha_interface/README.md

 # DYNAMIXEL INTERFACE FOR ROS CONTROL OF THE DB-ALPHA ROBOT

+Developed as part of my Masters Thesis:

+ - **Adaptive Compliance Control of a Dung Beetle Robot**.
+ - Academic year 2018-019.
+ - Carlos Viescas Huerta.
+ - University of Southern Denmark.

 ## Installation guide:

 This controller uses the latest version of the Dynamixel Workbench driver (May 2019)